 This page focuses on the community concerns pertaining to traffic along Bay Road and parking in general.
-The current (2020) Re-Imagine plan identifies that about 369± parking spots will exist in the park.
+The current (2022) Realized Re-Imagine plan identifies that about 369± parking spots will exist in the park.
 County Parks is considering slight modification to back parking that will allow 2 way traffic and a few more spaces.
 Parking fees at the park have been eliminated.

 Local neighbors are very familiar with traffic issues.
 During the spring-summer months of the year, there has been a substantial increase in park traffic at the very time the daily commute occurs, causing backups and long strings of cars along Bay, Marsh, and Ringwood.
 This makes travel to/from Bay Rd destinations very difficult.
 Additionally, weekend use is significant, often with ingress/egress conflicts resulting in congestion.

 Parking is also a concern.
 The Final Project Plan (EIR) states there will be 369 parking spaces with county estimating an average of 3 people per car.
 At max, that would be over 1,100 people in the park just from cars.
 These numbers don’t seem to be based in any factual analysis, as prior EIRs were using 2 persons per car.
 Even earlier County studies show that the park often exceeds capacity on weekends between June and October *.

 - Congestion issues when parking is over 50% utilized

 - No accommodation for buses or para-transit vehicles – no staging within park, no bus parking, limited bus turn-around